KULeuven-Diepenbeek/course_soc-lab/content/ch50_project/_index.md

 {{% figure src="/img/ch_project/evaluation_message.png" title="Example evaluation messsage" %}}

 The goal is that during evaluation your board receives a message, executes the command on the xmas lights and send the same command back.
-During evuluation I will monitor if the command that is received is the same that is send and that the board does the right function.
+During evaluation I will monitor if the command that is received is the same that is send and that the board does the right function.

 ### What if project is not complete?